it5prasoon/Auto-Reply-Android/README.md

-# Auto-Reply-Android: An Automatic Messaging App
+# AutoReply: An Automatic Messaging App

-Auto-Reply-Android is an application designed to provide an automatic reply service for instant messaging platforms.
+AutoReply is an application designed to provide an automatic reply service for instant messaging platforms.
 With this app, you can save time and effort by setting up automated responses for messages received on platforms like WhatsApp and Facebook Messenger.

 You can download the app from the Play Store by clicking the following link: